Design Systems: Build versus Buy

 Increased Velocity

 Do you have a really small team?
-If so, choosing an existing component library to base your design system off of will save you a ton of time.
+If so, choosing an existing component library to base your Design System off of will save you a ton of time.
 Your velocity will be way faster by not reinventing the wheel.
 By instead using something off the shelf, you can spend more time theming it to your needs and shipping value to your customers.

 Community Driven Updates